We recycle anything with a cord!

 To help us actively monitor these locations and promote sustainability, please email email@example.com if you notice a box has been filled and needs emptied.

-Although SLU does not currently have a program for recycling media, this type of e-waste can be mailed directly to Alternative Community Training (ACT).
-ACT is able to recycle VHS tapes, CDs, DVDS, Blue-Rays, and virtually all of the plastic storage cases for these tapes and discs).
-ACT is unable to recycle the white vinyl (Disney-style) VHS cases.
+Although SLU does not currently have a program for recycling media, this type of e-waste can be mailed directly to American Military Veteran Assistance Corporation (AMVAC).
+AMVAC is able to recycle VHS tapes, CDs, DVDS, Blue-Rays, and virtually all of the plastic storage cases for these tapes and discs.
+AMVAC is unable to recycle the white vinyl (Disney-style) VHS cases.
 Fees to recycle media are based on the weight of the products to be recycled.
+However, at this time they are not R2 certified, confidential data should be removed prior to recycling.

-Find out more information from ACT by visiting their website here.
+Find out more information from AMVAC by visiting their website here.

 For more information about electronics recycling and organizations accepting electronic waste, please visit the City of St. Louis website.